 Looper is not a perfect film.
 It is uneven at times, takes several peculiar doglegs of plot and changes of pace and tone that leave you wondering where it is going.
-It flaunts the rule of good conceptual science-fiction that a work should involve one major concept and be based around the extrapolations of that and piles other ideas on top of the basic time travel involving mutations and psychic superminds, which you cannot help but think is going to take it in the direction of a cheesier B movie plot.
+It flaunts the rule of good conceptual science-fiction that a work should involve one major concept and be based around the extrapolations of that and piles other ideas on top of the basic time travel premise involving mutations and psychic superminds.
 The good part about this is that it is not afraid to go out on a limb and be unpredictable.
-It is one of the few multiplex films of the year where you can say that you could never easily predict where it was going to go.
+It is one of the few multiplex films where you can say that you could never easily predict where it was going to go.
 It becomes to Rian Johnsons credit that he does take these chances, seems to staggers off course at times but manages to recover and wind them all together with considerable ingenuity.

 This is a time travel film with brains.
 Most time travel films require a conceptual challenge but not all manage to stand up to it.
 There are those that simply have fun with the culture clash Back to the Future (1985) and Bill and Teds Excellent Adventure (1989); others that simply use it as an action scenario a host of films that came out in the wake of The Terminator; others that dumb down or avoid the possibilities The Final Countdown (1980), Millennium (1989).
 Not all of the films hold up to the challenge some works like Timecop (1994) leave massive continuity holes.
 Looper can be said to be one that does stand up well.
 There is a considerable excellence of writing to the scenes where Rian Johnson whips us through Joseph Gordon-Levitts future life as Bruce Willis in about five minutes flat or where Joseph Gordon-Levitt and Bruce Willis face off in a cafe where he tries to impart the wisdom of the years and how his life changes to his younger self.
 I also liked the conceptual cleverness of a film that manages to cast one character several years apart and have either version of himself play both the hero and the villain of the film, each operating with perfectly reasonable and rational reasons for doing what they do Joseph Gordon-Levitt wants to eliminate his older self and preserve his life, while Bruce Willis wants to eliminate The Rainmaker and preserve the life he found for himself in the future.

-Joseph Gordon-Levitt has done a fine job in emerging from the annoying spotty-nosed kid in tvs 3rd Rock from the Sun (1996-2001) to become a serious actor in recent years, all as a result of Rian Johnsons Brick and other films like (500) Days of Summer (2009), he having more recently become a Christopher Nolan favourite with roles in films like Inception (2010) and The Dark Knight Rises (2012).
+Joseph Gordon-Levitt has done a fine job in emerging from the annoying spotty-nosed kid in tvs 3rd Rock from the Sun (1996-2001) to become a serious actor in recent years, all as a result of Rian Johnsons Brick and other films like (500) Days of Summer (2009) and becoming a Christopher Nolan favourite in Inception (2010) and The Dark Knight Rises (2012).
 He does a fine job as hero here even if the makeup designed to make him look more like Bruce Willis seems unnatural at times.
 Bruce Willis brings out the good old Bruce charms and is in familiar territory.
 Emily Blunt makes a good showing I was so used to her peaches-and-cream Englishness that I never guessed it was her having stepped into the role of a woman who looks like an Okie out of a Depression Era drama.
 It is also nice to see Jeff Daniels who became familiar in light comedy parts but has faded in prominence this side of the 00s take on a role that gives him something to sink his teeth into as an actor.
 The scene-stealer of the film gets to be the young unknown Pierce Gagnon as the spookily prescient child who makes a strong showing in the last third of the film.